Chapter 9 : 8- An Unplanned Promotion

 They approached the door with a thick, black two on it and Harry led the way into the room.

 “Who are you?”
-Ron asked without any attempt to hide the contempt in his voice.
+Ron asked, trying not to hide the contempt in his voice.

 “I don’t think that’s very relevant to you, blood traitor.”
 He stared at Ron with the same kind of bitterness that was in Ron’s question.